mrpaulo/library_book_store_frontend/README.md

 ## Technologies
 Library Book Store Frontend is built using the following technologies:

-- React.js: A popular JavaScript library for building user interfaces
+- **React.js**: A popular JavaScript library for building user interfaces
-- Redux: A predictable state container for managing application state
+- **Redux Saga**: A predictable state container for managing application state
-- Typescript: An open-source programming language developed and maintained by Microsoft.
+- **Typescript**: An open-source programming language developed and maintained by Microsoft.
 It is a superset of JavaScript that adds optional static typing and other features to the language.
-- Axios: A promise-based HTTP client for making API requests
+- **Axios**: A promise-based HTTP client for making API requests
-- Bootstrap: A popular CSS framework for building responsive and mobile-first designs
+- **Bootstrap**: A popular CSS framework for building responsive and mobile-first designs
+- **i18next**: A JavaScript library used for internationalization and localization of web applications.
+- **Formik**: A form library for React that makes it easy to handle form state, validation, and submission.
+- **Material UI**: A set of React components that implement Google's Material Design guidelines for building responsive and beautiful web applications.
+- **Yup**: A JavaScript library used for schema validation of data, including forms, configurations, and more.

 ## Installation and Usage
 To install and use Library Book Store Frontend, follow these steps: